• Home

 • Soft & Fluffy- The vanilla cake-like cookie base is super soft, buttery and delicious.

 • Sweet Icings- The vanilla and chocolate icings are so perfect and the best of both worlds!
-They're sweet and thick and harden nicely with a lovely sheen!
+They're sweet and harden nicely with a lovely sheen!

 • Easy to Make- The cookies and icings don't take a long time to make.
 The most time consuming part is waiting for the icings to harden!